ywamsendai/ywamsendai-docs/docs/lifeinjapan/tax.md

 - Remember, payments received from groups are **always** categorised as income, rather than as gifts.

 ## 4. What should I know about the income tax?

+### Permanent Resident or Non-Permanent Resident?

+If you are a *Japanese citizen* or have been *living in Japan for more than five years in the past ten years*, you are categorised as a **permanent resident** (for tax purposes).
+This means that **all of your income (domestic and overseas) is subject to taxation**.

+If you are *not a Japanese citizen* and have been *living in Japan for less than five years in the past ten years*, you are regarded as a **non-permanent resident**.
+This means that only 1) income made in Japan and 2) overseas income that is actually sent to Japan is subject to taxation.

+#### For Non-Permanent Residents

+If you receive a donation from an overseas individual or group directly to your *Japanese* bank account, you should categorise it appropriately and **report the income** (or gift, if necessary) in your tax returns.

+Things get a bit murky, however, if the donation is sent from a donor's overseas account to your *overseas* bank account.
+Overseas income is not subject to taxation unless sent to Japan.
+The thing is, if you use a credit card connected to your overseas bank account, you *are* drawing from a pool that contains income that should technically be subject to taxation when sent to Japan.
+But there is no way for either you or the National Tax Agency to know whether the money sent to Japan was income made in the previous year.

+If you transfer more than ¥1,000,000 in one go, the Tax Agency will be notified and you will be asked whether you have sources of income overseas.
+(You should of course answer their questions honestly!)

+But there really is no way of knowing whether the Starbucks coffee you bought with your credit card was paid for using savings from 10 years ago or a donation made yesterday.
+Thus, it is our understanding that you do not need to report your regular credit card use, etc. as overseas income sent to Japan.

+#### Special note for US Citizens

+Most countries, including Japan, have a *residence-based* taxation system.
+This means that when most foreign citizens move to Japan, they will be required to pay taxes to Japan and *not* to their country of citizenship.

+This is not the case, however, for US citizens, as the US has a *citizenship-based* taxation system.
+This means that *US citizens are required to file their taxes to the IRS even while living abroad*.
+There are agreements, however, between Japan and the US to prevent double taxation, so you should only have to pay to one country.
+Please talk to your US tax return preparer for the best strategy to handle your situation.

+One way to avoid double taxation is by deducting the amount you have paid to a foreign income tax from your Japanese income tax amount.
+For more information on this, see the [National Tax Agency's website](https://www.nta.go.jp/english/taxes/individual/12007.htm).

+Here are a few other resources from the website, "*Taxes For Expats*": [Simple Tax Guide for Americans in Japan](https://www.taxesforexpats.com/country_guides/japan/us-tax-preparation-in-japan.html), [US Missionary Tax Guide](https://www.taxesforexpats.com/guides/missionary-guide.html).

+### More Info

+- For more detailed information on the income tax, see the National Tax Agency’s guide [here](https://www.nta.go.jp/english/taxes/individual/pdf/incometax_2021/01.pdf).
+(This guide is from the 2021, so some information may be outdated.)
+- If you made less than ¥480,000 in income last year, you should file a *resident tax return* rather than an income tax return.

+## 5. When and how should I file my tax return?

+### When should I file my tax return?

+You should file your tax return (either income or resident tax) between 16 February and 15 March.

+### How should I file my tax return?

+#### Income Tax

+**Note: File Income Tax if your taxable income was more than ¥480,000**

+You can file income tax either:

+- Online using a MyNumber card (if you have an NFC-enabled smartphone - simplest method)
+- Online by setting up an ID and password
+- Through the mail
+- In person at your local tax office (tends to be time-consuming and crowded)

+You can find links to the online system, as well as how to apply via the mail, [here](https://www.keisan.nta.go.jp/kyoutu/ky/sm/top#bsctrl).

+As everything will be in Japanese, you may find it helpful to ask a Japanese-speaking friend for help (or use Google Translate!).

+#### Resident Tax

+**Note: File Resident Tax if your taxable income was less than ¥480,000**

+You should file your resident tax return to the city where you were living as of 1 January immediately after the tax year in question.
+Each prefecture and city in Japan will have their own procedure for filing resident tax.
+Please visit their website, or the office in person, for more information.

+In general, if you had no taxable income during the tax year:
+- Fill out the address (住所), name (氏名), MyNumber (個人番号（マイナンバー）), etc.
+- *If you have any dependents* — Fill out your dependents' name (氏名), MyNumber (個人番号（マイナンバー）), etc. in the rows for "Spouse Deduction" (配偶者控除), "Dependent Deduction" (扶養控除), and "Dependent Family Members Under 16 Years Old" (16歳未満の扶養親族).
+- Check the appropriate box in "Section 18, For Those Without an Income "(18収入がなかった方の記入欄).
+If selecting "Other," specify.

+**Documents to prepare**

+1. Resident tax return form
+2. Documents to verify identity (e.g. MyNumber card, *jūminhyō no utsushi*, driver's licence, passport, health insurance card) - If submitting MyNumber card, you do not need any other document to verify your identity.
+3. Documentation of income (e.g. Withholding certificate/*gensen chōshūhyō*, statement of pay)
+4. Documentation to apply for any deductions